First, let’s go over some concepts: region and availability zone.

 Amazon Availability Zones are distinct physical locations that have low-latency network connectivity between them, are located inside the same region, and are also engineered to be insulated from failures that happen to afflict other AZ’s.

 Each availability zone runs on its own physically distinct, independent infrastructure, and is engineered to be highly reliable; they have Independent power, cooling, network and security.

-Common points of failures like generators and cooling equipment are not shared across Availability Zones.
-Additionally, they are physically separate; such that even extremely uncommon disasters like fires, tornadoes or flooding would only affect a single Availability Zone.[^1]
+Common points of failure like generators and cooling equipment are not shared across Availability Zones.
+Additionally, they are physically separate; such that even extremely uncommon disasters like fires, tornadoes, or flooding would only affect a single Availability Zone.[^1]

-If your platform is working mostly in one area of the world it makes sense to put your servers in that region.
-The region will then have mulitple "Availability Zones".
+If your platform is working mostly in one area of the world, it makes sense to put your servers in that region.
+The region will then have multiple “Availability Zones”.

-This means that you can put redundant servers in different zones within same region and as a result you'll have better availability.
+This means that you can put redundant servers in different zones within the same region, and as a result, you’ll have better availability.

 |simplest||single point of failure (all eggs in one basket)|

 This is similar to having a single machine in the sense that if our availability zone goes down, production goes down too.
 So our server(s) live in a single region within a single availability zone.
 We are merely adding an Elastic Load Balancer that distributes traffic to multiple servers within the same availability zone.